 145:56:21 Parker: Roger.
 You're moving exactly 37 seconds early.

 [As indicated by the dash lines in the walkback diagram ( 50k ) they had to leave by about 5 hours 24 minutes, which is about 145:57.
 Now that they will drive nearly three kilometers toward the LM at a much higher average speed than the assume walkback speed of 2.7 km/hr, walkback will no longer be important constraint for this EVA.]145:56:28 Cernan: Early!?
 I could have gotten that dark mantle on the other side of that crater.
 That's all it would have taken me.

 145:56:35 Schmitt: So you saw a radial orange (soil distribution inside the crater wall), huh?

 145:56:38 Cernan: Yeah, it was.
 Radial, Jack.
 You could see it very...It'll be in the pictures.
 Oh, man, I can't drive into that heading (because of sunlight reflection off the LCRU.)
 Let me get my...

 [Gene will drive 1.5 kilometers east from Shorty to get to Victory Crater, where they will make a very brief stop to deploy the seismic charge.
-However, because of the bright Sun, Gene will tend to tack, turning slightly north and then slightly south to avoid the worst of the glare.]145:56:45 Schmitt: That was on the inside of the crater?
+However, because of the bright Sun, Gene will tend to tack, turning slightly north and then slightly south to avoid the worst of the glare.
+A capture from LROC Quick Map shows the location of Victory relative to other EVA-2 traverse sites.]145:56:45 Schmitt: That was on the inside of the crater?

 145:56:47 Cernan: On the inside rim of the crater.